Attempto/ACE-in-GF/tools/Codeco/README.md

 its tokenization (where two spaces mark the token border) and a prefix `OK` or `FAIL` depending on whether parsing succeeded or not.

-> echo "Mary is a friend of Mary ." | swipl -f parse.pl -g main -t halt -q
+> echo "Mary is a friend of Mary ." | sh run.sh

 	OK: Mary  is  a  friend of  Mary  .

-> cat sentences.txt | swipl -f parse.pl -g main -t halt -q
+> cat sentences.txt | sh run.sh

 	OK: Mary  asks  Mary  .
 	OK: Mary  is  a  friend of  at least  2  women  .
 Mary  asks  Mary  .